lucia-auth/lucia/documentation/collection/main/reference/api/server-api.md

 ### `getAllUserSessions()`

-Validate the user id and get all sessions of a user.
+Validate the user id and get all valid sessions of a user.
+Includes active and idle sessions, but not dead sessions.

 ```ts
 const getAllUserKeys: (userId: string) => Promise<Session[]>;